 Jacklyn Young is Librarian (Collections), QAGOMA

-The Research Library is located on Level 3 of GOMA.
+The QAGOMA Research Library is located on Level 3 of the Gallery of Modern Art (GOMA).
 Make an appointment to visit the Library from Tuesday to Friday, 10.00am to 5.00pm.
 Access to special collections is by appointment only.
 Contact the Library on (07) 3842 9557 or explore our online catalogue.